marlon-rodrigues/SDC-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

 My model is based on the proposed NVIDIA Network, which consists of a input layer (for images with dimensions 320x160) where data is normalized using a Keras lambda layer, a cropping layer, where I remove the top and botton sections of the image - those sections where the sky and trees and the hood of the car, which is unecessary for the model (model.py lines 68-69).
-The model is followed with 4 convolutional networks with 5x5 and 3x3 filter and depths between 24 and 64 with a RELU activation (model.py lines 70-74) and by 4 fully connected layers (model.py lines 75-79).
+The model is followed with 4 convolutional networks with 5x5 and 3x3 filters and depths between 24 and 64 with a RELU activation (model.py lines 70-74) and by 4 fully connected layers (model.py lines 75-79).

 ####2.
 Attempts to reduce overfitting in the model